 Preparing for Senior Strategic Leadership (PSSL) is designed to engage and assist leaders from across the globe who are facing the challenges of the corporate leadership, planning and change agenda.
 The programme emphasises innovation and creativity as a means to implementing effective and sustainable change, and gives particular attention to intellectual stimulation as a focus for leaders.

 Over the past five years 193 professional and academic staff from 90 institutions across the UK and Europe have engaged in PSSL.
-In 2016-17, PSSL will take place in three capital cities to allow full flexibility and accessibility for ease of travel within the UK and also internationally.

 Find out more and book: